-Click for an instant live demo of the Beaded Stream data dashboard for FREE.
+Click for an instant live demo of the beadedcloud data dashboard for FREE.

-In November 2015, a custom BeadedStream Digital Temperature Cable (DTC) was installed vertically in the snowpack along with a sonic snow depth sensor.
-Both sensors were attached to a BeadedStream D405 Satellite Datalogger for remote transmission to the web.
-KCI staff installed and continues to maintain the site at 2300′ on Tincan.
-Prior to the season, site materials (mast, timbers, etc.) were helicoptered in from Girdwood, AK and KCI staff proceeded to set the mast in place and build a snow deflector aimed at shoring up lateral creep.
+Project staff installed and continues to maintain the site at 701m (2300 ft) on Tincan Peak.
+Prior to the snow season, site materials (mast, timbers, etc.) were helicoptered in from Girdwood, AK and staff proceeded to set the mast in place and build a snow deflector aimed at shoring up lateral creep.

 The beadedstream solution was compact and lightweight which allowed for easy transport to site via helicopter and quick installation.
 Since the sensors were installed on a ridge with limited protection from the elements, a wedge was installed to protect them from strong winds and incoming weather.